RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 While you work through it, if you encounter any roadblocks or need help, clarification, or support, please reach out!
 We are happy to help.

+Unless these steps are followed your app will not be able to be distributed in an effective manner.
+It's a bit of an effort but we are here to help you through it at every step of the way!

 # Customer Guide - Get Your App in the Apple App and Google Play Stores

 Any client in need of a mobile application will need two separate developer accounts